QualitativeDataRepository/iqmrnavigator/modules/logic-of-qualitative-methods.md

 **Required readings:**

-  - García-Montoya, Laura\*, Güiza-Gómez, Diana Isabel & Arturo Chang.
+  - García-Montoya, Laura*, Güiza-Gómez, Diana Isabel & Arturo Chang.
 2025.
 “Factionalized Mobilization: Development Paradigm Shifts and Marginalization in Colombia” Studies in Comparative International Development.

+  - Liu, Amy.
+"Process Tracing."
+In Doing Good Qualitative Research, edited by Jennifer Cyr and Sara Wallace Goodman, 386-396.
+Oxford: Oxford University Press, 2024.

+Suggested readings:

   - García-Montoya, Laura,  Güiza-Gómez, Diana Isabel and Ana Montoya.
 When En- forcers Become Spoilers: Hidden Policy Conflicts Between Reparations and Extractivism in Colombia.
 Working Paper

+  - Khoury, Rana B. “Introduction.”
+In Civilizing Contention.
+Forthcoming.
+Ithaca, NY: Cornell University Press.

+### 3:30pm - 5:00pm – Counterfactual Analysis

+**James Mahoney**

+This session considers the use of counterfactual analysis as a tool for evaluating complex causal theories at the level of individual cases.
+The session focuses on the evaluation of necessary condition hypotheses and INUS condition hypotheses with counterfactual analysis.
+The session uses several concrete examples to illustrate how counterfactual analysis is a crucial part of process tracing and hypothesis evaluation in qualitative research.

+**Required readings:**

+  - Jack S. Levy, “Counterfactuals and Case Studies,” in Janet M. Box-Steffensmeier, Henry E. Brady, and David Collier, eds., The Oxford Handbook of Political Methodology (Oxford: Oxford University Press, 2008), pp. 627-644.

+  - James Mahoney and Rodrigo Barrenechea, “The Logic of Counterfactual Analysis in Case-Study Explanation,” British Journal of Sociology 70:1 (2019), pp. 306-338.

+Suggested readings:

+  - Gary Goertz and James Mahoney, “Counterfactuals,” in A Tale of Two Cultures: Qualitative and Quantitative Research in the Social Sciences (Princeton: Princeton University Press, 2012), pp. 115-24.

+  - Frank P. Harvey, “President Al Gore and the 2003 Iraq War: A Counterfactual Test of Conventional Wisdom,” Canadian Journal of Political Science 45:1 (2012), pp. 1-32.

+  - Luis Schenoni, Sean Braniff, and Jorge Battaglino, “Was the Malvinas/Falklands a Diversionary War?
+A Prospect-Theory Representation of Argentina’s Decline,” Security Studies 29 (2020), pp. 34-63.